 - try to drive less.
 Walk or cycle if possible, or use public transport – especially for short journeys.
-The NIDirect website Travelwise NI provides advice and information on more sustainable transport options including walking, cycling, car sharing and public transport, for commuters, schools and employers.
-Travelwise NI will help you to understand the health and environmental benefits and cost savings of cycling, and you can find out about the Cycle to Work Scheme.
-You can find more information on cycling at CycleNI
+The NI Direct website Active Travel and Suatainable Transport provides advice and information on more sustainable transport options including walking, cycling, car sharing and public transport, for commuters, schools and employers.
+The web-page will help you to understand the health and environmental benefits and cost savings of cycling.
+You can also find more information on cycling at CycleNI

 - if you live in a Smoke Control Area, then there are only certain types of fuels or appliances that you may use to heat your home.
 If you are unsure if you live in a Smoke Control Area, or you would like more advice on permitted fuels and appliances, please contact your local council.

 You can find lots more energy saving advice on the Energy Wise pages on the NIDirect website.